 Every homeowner dislikes the idea of losing a home.
 It is far better to sell it of your own free will and perhaps save your equity (amount by which value of property exceeds loan balance) than to have it taken away by foreclosure.
 This could cause you to lose all you have paid in, spoil your credit standing, and possibly increase your present debts.
 Later, when your financial position has improved, you may again be able to buy a home of your own.

 There's also another very good reason for doing everything you can to avoid having your mortgage foreclosed.
-If your loan closed before January 1, 1990, and if, as a result of the foreclosure, VA has to pay a claim to the lender under the guaranty, the amount of such claim will be a debt you will owe to the Government.
+If your loan closed before January 1, 1990, and if, as a result of the foreclosure, VA has to pay a claim to the servicer under the guaranty, the amount of such claim will be a debt you will owe to the Government.
 If your loan closed on or after January 1, 1990, you will owe the Government in the event of a default if there was fraud, misrepresentation, or bad faith on your part.

 Delinquency Assistance information is available in regard to Veterans encountering problems making mortgage payments.